Avatarchik/arduinounitylight/README.md

 Arduino_unitylight

 ## Description
-unity上のuguiにボタンを配置。そのボタンをクリックドリブンで、arduinoにつないである数種類の電球をLチカさせる。
+- setting the buttun on Unity.
+And then by the click-driven, I was about to turn on the light from the color of the button.
--こちらはunity(C#)側のコード。
+- this repository is the side of C#(UGUI).

 ## Demo
-あとではる。
+attach something latar

 ## VS.

 ## Requirement
--arduino
+- arduino
--wire
+- wire
--light
+- light
--usb cable
+- usb cable
--UGUI(Unity Graphic User Interface):we click the UGUI(red/yellow/blue)to manipulate the each color of the lights.
+- UGUI(Unity Graphic User Interface):we click the UGUI(red/yellow/blue)to manipulate the each color of the lights.
 I code the C# to develop UGUI.
   1.connect the arduino via serial communication.
   2.setting the arduino to 'L-chika'
   3.setting the button on UGUI.
 And then I code the C# to create the event-driven(turn on the light of each color).